 The Lockwood Smith & Co.
 General Store looks untouched and gives visitors a glimpse back in time.
 The hub of the community, the General Store was where villagers could pick up their mail, order supplies, and gossip with the other patrons.
 Consider the General Store the news hub of the past.

 The Sisty Blacksmith Shop and Hoover Innovation Gallery displays the ingenious Hoover Potato Picker, invented in Milan.
 You’ll also find a horse waiting to be shod with the smithy tools on display.

-The Four Seasons Statue Garden shows four full-length statues which represent the four seasons in the courtyard between the museum properties.
+The Four Seasons Statue Garden shows four full-length statues that represent the four seasons in the courtyard between the museum properties.

-The Coulton Doll Gallery houses over 350 china, bisque, wax, paper-mache and compositon dolls- a must see for a doll collector.
+The Coulton Doll Gallery houses over 350 china, bisque, wax, paper-mache, and composition dolls- a must-see for a doll collector.

 I learned a thing or two at each of those exhibits and buildings, but what really got my attention was the newly improved Galpin Galleries which feature model ships, detailing the rise and fall of the Milan Canal.
 The museum also includes a Folk Art Gallery and a new and improved Art Class Gallery.